-Great and grateful to have had the opportunity to design and facilitate a workshop with a wonderful bunch of committed professionals, the Jersey City Green Team, on a research and development (R&D) project for bringing an Urban Agriculture Program to Jersey City – Farms in the City.
+This post describes the first of six participatory workshops I've have the privilege to design and facilitate with the great City of New Jersey.
+This first one was with a wonderful bunch of committed professionals, the Jersey City Green Team, as part of a research and development (R&D) project for bringing an Urban Agriculture Program to Jersey City.
+The initiative was named Farms in the City.

 Jersey City planner, Tanya Marione-Stanton was thumbing through GOOD magazine when she saw the call for cities to take part in GOOD 2.0, (R&D) Initiative described as “an open workshop platform for improving your city.”
 Tanya entered Jersey City into the contest and the application was one of eight accepted out of 100s.
 You can read more about the background in The Jersey City Independent